olzimmerberg/olz-website/src/Apps/SearchEngines/README.md

-# `SearchEngines/`: View the status of Google's search index of the website
+# `SearchEngines/`: View the status of Google's and Bing's search index of the website